 July 14 – Madeline, Ludwig Bemelmans (Bastille Day or the National Day of France)

-Just as American Independence Day is more commonly called the 4th of July, so the French Independence Day is more commonly known as le 14 Juillet or the 14th of July.
+Just as American Independence Day is more commonly called the 4th of July, so French Independence Day is more commonly known as le 14 Juillet or the 14th of July.
 On this day, 230 years ago, French people stormed the fortress-prison in Paris called Bastille, a symbol of oppression and injustice.
-It marked a turning point in the French Revolution and the beginning of the end for feudalism.
+It marked a turning point in the French Revolution and the beginning of the end of feudalism.

 “In an old house in Paris

 That was covered in vines